neena-eka/hack-for-humanity-2021/README.md

 This website aims to make previously incarcerated people's integration into society easier.
 Keep reading to find more about the site's capabilities!

 ## Tour the Site!

+### The Black & White Design

+When people come out of prison, some of them are unfamiliar by their independence and are overwhelmed by the outside world.
+As a result, many of them become incarcerated to regain access to the same structure.
+Therefore, we aimed to make our website as simple and user-friendly as possible by using black and white fonts and a simplistic structure, so we could present our information in an un-overwhelming way.

 ### Homepage